ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/ted-baker-polly-fragrance.markdown

 has_entry_page: true
 title: "Win Ted Baker Polly fragrance"
 competition-description: "<p>At Ted Baker they focus on quality becoming the leader\
-  \ of the high streets leading brands for mean and woman.\r\nPutting its quintessentially\
+  \ of the high streets leading brands for mean and woman.\nPutting its quintessentially\
   \ British spin on the art of perfumery now you could savour the flavour of Ted’\
   s fragrances.
-We want to give to you the Polly fragance, Ted Baker’s sweet treat.</p>\r\
+We want to give to you the Polly fragance, Ted Baker’s sweet treat.</p>\n\
-  \n<p>Whenever the mood takes you for an instant hit of glamour.</p>"
+  <p>Whenever the mood takes you for an instant hit of glamour.</p>\n"
 hero-header: "Win Ted Baker Polly fragrance"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-ed535e03-a4f3-48fe-9246-c9599e9323de.jpg"